yale-nlp/cpsc477/_pages/logistics.md

 - Strong programming skills in Python and prior exposure to libraries such as numpy, PyTorch, or TensorFlow
 - Familiarity with probability and statistics, and linear algebra
-- Prior exposure to machine learning concepts through courses like CPSC 481 (Intro to Machine Learning) or CPSC 470 (Artificial Intelligence)
+- Prior exposure to machine learning concepts through courses Intro to ML or Intro to AI.

 **Important Note:** This course assumes familiarity with fundamental machine learning concepts like gradient descent, neural networks, and backpropagation.
 Although we review these concepts, students without prior ML/AI coursework should first take an introductory ML or AI course before enrolling.
 The course material builds heavily on these concepts from day one, and there will not be time to cover these basics in detail.